jwplayer/applicaster-docs/images.md

 1. TOC
 {:toc}

-## Images handling in JW Player
+## Image handling in JW Player
 In JW Player each media item has a thumbnail, which have the following behavior:
 - A static thumbnail is automatically taken from a frame of the video in 16:9 ratio.
 It is possible to select another frame from the video.
 - A custom thumbnail can be uploaded, with a custom aspect ratio
 - The thumbnails are included in the delivery API in the Media and Playlist endpoints
 - Thumbnails are made available in different widths: 320/460/640/720/1280/1920px.
-The aspect ratio remains is not adjusted
+The aspect ratio is not adjusted.

 ## Image handling in Applicaster:
 When creating/modifying a cell style, you can assign the image to be used using the `image key`.
 The default is: `image_base`.